What is skin cycling? Experts explain the TikTok skin care trend | CNN Underscored

-“I have always called it ‘cream rotation’ for my patients because it reminds me of grade school when they explained ‘crop rotation,’ and also because I find that seasonal variations can exist for people’s skin care regimens, especially in changing climates like NYC,” explains Dr. Sherwin Parikh, co-founder of Tribeca Skin Center and A.P.
+“I have always called it ‘cream rotation’ for my patients because it reminds me of grade school when they explained ‘crop rotation,’ and also because I find that seasonal variations can exist for people’s skin care regimens, especially in changing climates like New York City,” explains Dr. Sherwin Parikh, co-founder of Tribeca Skin Center and A.P.
 Chem.

 Like skinimalism, skin cycling is about not overwhelming your skin with too many products.
 By creating a schedule for your skin care, you can optimize the benefits of your products and avoid side effects from powerful ingredients like dryness and irritation.